By its very definition, the premise of a Diamond Concierge Service is a basic concept:

 Incorrect use of Diamond Grading Terminology:

-While “clarity enhanced diamonds” and HPHT / Irradiated diamonds have their place in the market, they are not something which I recommend that clients purchase, nor do I represent diamonds which have been treated or enhanced.
+While “clarity enhanced diamonds” and HPHT / Irradiated diamonds have their place in the market, they are not something which I recommend that clients purchase, nor do I represent diamonds that have been treated or enhanced.
 Some automobile dealers deal in salvage vehicles and others don’t, if I were an automobile dealer, I’d fall into the latter category.
-This further leads me to believe that Diamond Concierge Service dot com and I are operating in entirely different corners of the diamond studded universe.
+This further leads me to believe that Diamond Concierge Service dot com and I are operating in entirely different corners of the diamond-studded universe.

 Always Conduct Due Diligence when Shopping Online:

 In the case of buying a diamond, I recommend maintaining a record of written correspondence between you and the vendor.
-It should clearly describe the characteristics of the diamond and jewelry item being purchased.
-Be sure that the correspondence includes basic information such as the diamond grading report numbers, clarity grades, color grades, fluorescence ratings, proportions, polish and symmetry ratings.
+It should clearly describe the characteristics of the diamond and jewelry items being purchased.
+Be sure that the correspondence includes basic information such as the diamond grading report numbers, clarity grades, color grades, fluorescence ratings, proportions, polish, and symmetry ratings.

 One thought that I did have while reading the Rip Off Report filed against Shiraz Jewels is that if that company is not the same Shiraz Jewels that registered the service mark for Diamond Concierge Service, and which is operating that web site, then the people operating this Shiraz Jewels might want to distance themselves from the other entity which is operating under the same name in the same region.
 Time spent on this endeavor might serve them better than hassling legitimate members of the diamond industry over their use of the common phrase “Diamond Concierge Service”.